VictoriaShalabaeva/Accardo-Lab/testing_user_stories.md

     <img src="assets/images/testing_user_stories/user_stories_12.jpg" alt="Email addresses of key group members." width="500px" height="auto">

-- ### I want to look for the currently available Master students assignments.
+### I want to look for currently available Master students assignments.

   - A clearly labelled *Come join us* page is easy to find in the navigation bar on every page.
   - Upon entering the *Come join us* page, a Master student will see a hero image illustrating a work in the laboratory.
-This should immediately create a right impression of an experimental research in the group rather than theoretical one.
+This should immediately create a right impression of the experimental research in the group rather than theoretical one.
   - A Master student can find the list of available thesis projects after the hero image.

     <img src="assets/images/testing_user_stories/user_stories_13.jpg" alt="Hero image and MSc assignments on the Come join us page." width="500px" height="auto">

-- ### I want to look for the currently available job positions.
+### I want to look for currently available job positions.

-  - The potential candidate can easily find open vacancies on the *Come join us* page.
+  - Potential candidates can easily find open vacancies on the *Come join us* page.
   - A clearly labelled *Come join us* page is easy to find in the navigation bar on every page.

     <img src="assets/images/testing_user_stories/user_stories_14.jpg" alt="Vacancies on the Come join us page." width="500px" height="auto">

-- ### I want to locate social media links to see their followings on social media.
+### I want to locate social media links to see their followings on social media.

   - Social links can be found at the bottom of each page.
-  - Additionally the links to the hierarchically higher institutions can be also found: the websites of the department, faculty and university.
+  - Additionally links to the hierarchically higher institutions can be also found: the websites of the department, faculty and university.

     <img src="assets/images/testing_user_stories/user_stories_15.jpg" alt="Social links and websites of the department, faculty and university." width="500px" height="auto">

-- ### I want to see the list of group members.
+### I want to see the list of group members.

-  - User can find the list of group members on the *People* page.
+  - Users can find a list of the group members on the *People* page.
   - A clearly labelled *People* page is easy to find in the navigation bar on every page.
   - Each group member is presented with his photo, name and email address (if available).

     <img src="assets/images/testing_user_stories/user_stories_16.jpg" alt="Group members list." width="500px" height="auto">

-- ### I want to be updated on the recent events of the group.
+### I want to be updated on the recent events of the group.

-  - User can find the latest news of the group on the *Home* page presented by an interactive element (Bootstrap carousel) which briefly presents the recent group activity.
+  - Users can find the latest news of the group on the *Home* page presented by an interactive element (Bootstrap carousel) which briefly presents the recent group activity.

     <img src="assets/images/testing_user_stories/user_stories_17.jpg" alt="Latest news of the group on the Home page." width="500px" height="auto">